glenlong/wedding/src/content/posts/father-of-the-bride-speech/common-questions.md

 That’s because however confident or accomplished you are as a speaker, it’s important to remember that you’re essentially a warm up act for the other speakers.

-An overlong speech risks stealing the thunder of the groom and best man and making you look self-indulgent.
+An overlong speech risks stealing the thunder of the Groom and Best Man and making you look self-indulgent.

 ## Does the Father of the Bride have to give a speech?